Security architects play an important role in the ever-changing field of cybersecurity.

 Outlook for security architects

 As with most cybersecurity careers, the outlook for security architects is very good.
-Threats to computer systems and networks can’t be completely eliminated so the need for qualified security professionals is growing.
-However, because a security architect is a more advanced role than that of a lower level cybersecurity role such as a security analyst, fewer jobs are available.
+Threats to computer systems and networks can’t be eliminated so the need for qualified security professionals is growing.

 Security architect salary